Brown Environmental Leadership Lab (BELL): Eastern Sierras

 Flight Delays

-If you experience a delay while traveling, please call or text the BELL: Eastern Sierras On Site Director with your new arrival time.
-Please note: This number will be published here once available but will not be active until a few days before the program starts.
-This number will also be shared during the Pre-Departure Orientation Session.
+If you experience a delay while traveling, call or text the BELL: Eastern Sierras On-Site Director with your new arrival time.
+Please note: This number will be shared during the required pre-departure orientation session and will be sent to students and their parents/guardians, but will not be active until a few days before the program starts.

-For arrival, students will meet BELL: Eastern Sierras staff at the Reno-Tahoe International Airport Baggage Claim between 10 a.m. and 1 p.m.
-Pacific Standard Time on Saturday, July 29, 2023.
+You will meet BELL: Eastern Sierras staff at the Reno-Tahoe International Airport Baggage Claim between 10 a.m. and 1 p.m.
+Pacific Standard Time on Sunday, June 29, 2025.

 If a program address is needed for customs purposes, please use the following address.
-Students cannot receive mail or packages while in the program.
+You cannot receive mail or packages while in the program.

 Sierra Nevada Aquatic Research Laboratory